-- Represents less than one percent. - (1) Beneficial ownership has been determined in accordance with Rule 13d-3 under the Exchange Act.
-Assumes no other purchases or sales of our common stock since the most recently available SEC filings.
-This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with regard to the present intention of the beneficial owners of our common stock listed in this table. - (2) Based on a total of 12,974,420 shares of our common stock issued and outstanding on June 30, 2014. - (3) Mr. Alala, by virtue of his position as manager thereof, may be deemed to beneficially own (i) 100 shares held by Capitala Investment Advisors, LLC; (ii) 972 shares held by CapitalSouth Corporation; (iii) 2,705 shares held by Capitala Transaction Corp.; (iv) 336,865 shares held by Capitala Restricted Shares I, LLC; and (v) 111,822 shares held by Capitala Private Investments LLC.
-The address for all of these entities is 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209. - (4) Mr. Broyhill, by virtue of his position as manager thereof, may be deemed to beneficially own (i) 42,000 shares held by BMC Fund Inc.; (ii) 134,857 shares held by Claron Investments, LP; (iii) 37,764 shares held by Broyhill Investments, Inc.; (iv) 6,993 shares held by Hibriten Investments of N.C.
-Limited Partnership; and (v) 13,580 shares held by Broyhill Family Foundation Inc. The address for all of these entities is 800 Golfview Park, PO Box 500, Lenior, NC 28645. - (5) Mr. McGlinn has indirect beneficial ownership of 112,500 shares held by Capitala Restricted Shares I, LLC. - (6) The shares held by Capitala Restricted Shares I, LLC may be used as compensation for advisory personnel and other persons performing advisory and administrative functions on behalf of Capitala Investment Advisors, LLC and Capitala Advisors Corp.
+- (1) Beneficial ownership has been determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934.
+Assumes no other purchases or sales of our common stock and preferred stock since the most recently available SEC filings.
+This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with regard to the present intent of the beneficial owners of our common stock and preferred stock listed in this table. - (2) Based on a total of 12,974,420 shares of our common stock issued and outstanding on March 28, 2014. - (3) Mr. Alala, by virture of his position as manager thereof, may be deemed to beneficially own (i) 100 shares held by Capitala Investment Advisors, LLC; (ii) 972 shares held by CapitalSouth Corporation; (iii) 2,705 shares held by Capitala Transaction Corp.; (iv) 351,865 shares held by Capitala Restricted Shares I, LLC; and (v) 36,504 shares held by Capitala Private Investments LLC.
+The address for all of these entities is 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209. - (4) Mr. Broyhill, by virture of his position as manager thereof, may be deemed to beneficially own (i) 15,000 shares held by BMC Fund Inc.; (ii) 134,857 shares held by Claron Investments, LP; (iii) 37,764 shares held by Broyhill Investments, Inc.; and (iv) 6,993 shares held by Hibriten Investments of N.C.
+Limited Partnership.
+The address for all of these entities is 800 Golfview Park, PO Box 500, Lenior, NC 28645.

+(5) Mr. McGlinn has indirect beneficial ownership of 125,000 shares held by Capitala Restricted Shares I, LLC.

+(6) The shares held by Capitala Restricted Shares I, LLC may be used as compensation for advisory personnel and other persons performing advisory and administrative functions on behalf of Capitala Investment Advisors, LLC and Capitala Advisors Corp.